 Another great, lesser known area for those looking to take their taste buds somewhere exotic is the flourishing multicultural hub of Victoria Park.
 A stroll down Albany Highway will take you past Korean chicken joints, all manner of other Asian eateries (we highly recommend stopping in at Good Fortune Duck house for some Peking Duck pancakes), Eritrean, Italian, Greek – the list goes on and on.

 The port city of Fremantle also boasts a thriving, diverse dining scene.
 One legacy of the large Italian immigrant population that flocked to the area in the post war years is some of the finest Italian eateries to be found anywhere in the city.
 Nunzio’s, La Sosta and the Australian-Italian institution that is The Capri (still going strong after over 60 years) are all well worth a visit.

 For those looking for something less continental, The Modern Eatery serves up some mouth-watering Japanese and the Fremantle Markets and Old Shanghai food court host numerous stalls that offer great, cheap-and-cheerful fare from a diverse range of backgrounds.

 For those willing to hop in the car and travel a bit in the pursuit of some good food, there’s a Singaporean and Malaysian dining hub on Collins Road in Willeton and a Vietnamese enclave in Girrawheen.”

 Justin Blackford is a Co-Founder and Guide at Food Loose Tours in Perth.

 If you have any tips as to where to get a taste of multicultural Australia, please feel free to leave them in the comments below.
-I’d love contributions for Hobart, Perth and Darwin.
+I’d love contributions for Hobart and regional Australian cities.